NASA-IMPACT/veda-config/docs/NETLIFY_CMS.md

 - `media.src` : `::file` need to be put as prefix for the path.
 - `legend.color` for `categorical` type legend : Current CMS UI only supports `gradient` type legend.
 If you are using categorical legend, you need to edit mdx directly.
+- body text: Mind that Configuration UI doesn't support the body text of dataset (used for about page).